Harvested from Plants for a Future Forest Garden.

 Eat raw as a salad leaf, nibble as an anti-oxidant rich snack or boil/steam lightly for a few minutes to use as a vegetable as you would spinach leaves.

-Vine leaves are rich in anti-oxidants and have long been incorporated into the human diet both as food and as medicine.
+Vine leaves have long been incorporated into the human diet both as food and as medicine.

 Vine leaf extracts are often used to support the health of blood vessels, which is likely to be due to their resveratrol content.
 Resveratrol is becoming increasingly well known for its potential to positively impact health(1).